siraben/fp-notes/Dependent Types.md

-In the following example, it looks like the ill-typed version except for the `return match n with ... end` clause, which forms the "dependent" part of the dependent pattern match.
+In the following example, it looks like the ill-typed version except for the `return match n with ... end` clause, which forms the “dependent” part of the dependent pattern match.
 We simply write a Gallina expression stating that when `n` is `0`, return a value of type `bool`, and when n is a successor of `n'`, return a value of type `nat`.